-Do I Really have to use RO Water?!
+Do I Really have to use RODI Water?!

 a white bucket of reverse osmosis water and a three chamber osmosis unit on concrete making ro water for blackwater and botanical method aquariums at Betta Botanicals.